glae/blog/index.md

 #### 1999 - Plain text

 I started writing my diary in 1999.
-It was all plain text ending with `.txt`.
+It was all plain text files ending with `.txt`.
 It is still readable:
 ```
 Let's have a fun in my castle
 To see the sunshine people